 Electronic forms (E-forms) are now available to submit any petitions or change requests to your degree evaluation.
-For forms without the 'Submit Electronically' option, please download and complete the PDF version of the form.
-Online forms will make it easier for students to submit forms and reduce processing time.
+For forms without the 'Submit Electronically' option, please

-Please thoroughly review the webpage and Student User Guide for more information and instructions: http://grad.sdsu.edu/current_grad_students/forms .
+Please thoroughly review the webpage and Student User Guide for more information and instructions: http://grad.sdsu.edu/current\grad\students/forms .

-If you have any questions, please contact your graduate advisor at phgradadvisor@sdsu.edu or Graduate Affairs at 619 594-5213 or gra@sdsu.edu .
+If you have any questions, please contact your graduate advisor at phgradadvisor@sdsu.edu.